MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbydataupdate.md

 Only the current lobby owner can update the lobby properties. <br /><br /> Lobby properties are only visible to members of the lobby.   <br /><br /> To delete a value, provide nullptr as its new value.

+## Remarks

+Most data in the shared portion of the lobby can only be updated by the owner.
+Check the documentation for each field for confirmation.

 ## Requirements